readthedocs/blog/sphinx-search-as-you-type.rst

 The search code was originally contributed by `Rob Hudson`_, `back in 2013`_ and then improved upon by other contributors.
 It was greatly improved and upgraded by `Safwan Rahman`_ during :doc:`GSoC'18 <search-improvements>`.
-Continuining on the same path,
+Continuing on the same path,
 I have implemented some new features on top of the existing search backend.

 New Features